meginwinnipeg/workshops/content/classes/NRI7160/content/introink.md

 ---
 layout: default
 title: Introduction to Inkscape
-parent: Inkscape
+parent: NRI7160
-grand_parent: Workshops
+grand_parent: Classes
 nav_order: 1
 ---

-# Introduction to Inkscape
+# Introduction to Inkscape for NRI7160

 *Follow along and interact with the slides below if you want:*
 <br>